ollama/ollama/README.md

 ## Model library

-Ollama's open-source models are available on [ollama.ai/library](https://ollama.ai/library "ollama model library")
+Ollama supports a list of open-source models available on [ollama.ai/library](https://ollama.ai/library "ollama model library")

 Here are some example open-source models that can be downloaded: